 The generous exchange rate combined with the low cost of accommodation and food makes travelling to Thailand an extremely cheap option.

-In general, Thailand is very cheap like its Asian neighbor countries.
-Big cities like Bangkok and the rest of the South is more expensive than Northern Thailand when it comes to accommodation and food.
-But Thailand is, in general, more expensive than the surrounding countries like Laos and Vietnam, which is often even more pricey during the good travel months of November to March.
+Big cities like Bangkok and the rest of the South are more expensive than Northern Thailand when it comes to accommodation and food.
+In general, Thailand is more expensive than its surrounding countries like Laos and Vietnam, and it is enhanced during high tourism seasons such as in November to March.

-Also, the islands are considered to be much more expensive than the mainland.
-But it is worth spending the money.
-Expenses on food are relative love, but accommodation is often found to take up much of your budget when traveling here.
+Note that the islands are considered to be much more expensive than the mainland.
+Expenses on food are relative low, but accommodation is often found to take up much of your budget when travelling here.